 An on the go, reusable coffee-cup, for flights and well… coffee

 I really, truly love my KeepCup and not only because it’s Australian-made.
-It’s become one of my go to items for travelling, or even just taking a cup of tea with me on my commute to work (when I used to have a job, lol).
+It’s become one of my go to items for travelling, or even just taking a cup of tea with me on my commute to work.

 If you’re an avid coffee drinker, think about how many cups you can go through in a year… a week… even a day.
 You can drastically reduce your waste output with this one, single and simple swap to a reusable coffee cup.